Nootropic profile

 Nicotine is a potent alkaloid that acts on nicotinic acetylcholine receptors in the brain, enhancing attention, working memory, and processing speed.
 While strongly associated with tobacco and addiction, isolated nicotine at low doses has demonstrated genuine cognitive-enhancing properties in research settings.

-The key benefits of Nicotine include: Cognitive Enhancement, Energy, Focus, Memory, Mood, Motivation.
+The main benefits people report from Nicotine are: Cognitive Enhancement, Energy, Focus, Memory, Mood, Motivation.

 Log in to leave a comment.